 The nave received a wooden ceiling, although originally it was planned to have a vault in it, as indicated by the buttresses erected around it.
 Their arrangement suggests a possible four-pillar, hall system, typical for a group of late Gothic churches in the centers of Lesser Poland.
 At the wall of the western nave, around 1515-1532, a wooden music choir was placed, supported on columns, connected with an internal, polygonal stair tower.
 The sacristy, chapels and porch were topped with cross-rib vaults, with the exception of the southern chapel covered with a single-bay stellar vault.

 The church is a high-class monument.
 It has retained its late Gothic form, only from the west, a porch from the time of the Radziwiłł’s reconstruction in the 17th century adjoins the nave.
 Next to the church, in the cemetery there is a belfry from the 16th century, while inside, the most interesting thing is the rich vault of the chancel.

-Inside the chancel is stellar vaulted and the nave has a ceiling.
-Some of the preserved polychromies in the main nave, as well as on the primal ceiling of the nave, is probably brought from the Mogiła, Stanisław Samostrzelnik.
-Specific exterior decoration of the outer walls of the church on the south side are inscriptions engraved in sandstone blocks.
-They contain drawings, names, surnames and dates indicating that they were created at the turn of the 16th and 17th centuries.
-Probably they were a form of commemoration of the inhabitants of the town resting on the church cemetery.
+Due to its high cultural, historical and artistic value, the monument has been subjected to conservation and restoration works.
+As a result, polychromes and architectural details related to the foundation and patronage of the Szydłowiecki family were revealed.
+The inscriptions carved in sandstone blocks are a specific decoration of the outer walls of the church on the south side.
+They contain drawings, names and dates indicating that they were created at the turn of the 16th and 17th centuries.
+Probably they were a form of commemoration of the inhabitants of the town resting in the church cemetery.

 Krasnowolski B., Leksykon zabytków architektury Małopolski, Warszawa 2013.